za3k/code-spellbook/README.md

 - Each program is written on 80 column x 25 row pages.
 (1 page, if possible!)
 - Programs operate Unix-style, on stdin and stdout.
-- Programs also have a function interface.
+- Programs may also have a function interface.
 - Programs are currently all in the public domain
 - Programs are written in C with no library dependencies
 - Programs are "minified" (no whitespace, one letter variables) to reduce space